BonzaiThePenguin/WikiSort/Chapter 2: Merging.md

                 Merge(array, MakeRange(start, mid), MakeRange(mid, end))

-This is considerably more involved, <b>but it guarantees that the two ranges being merged will always have the same size to within one item</b>, which ends up being about 10% faster than the standard bottom-up merge sort.<br/>
+This is considerably more involved than the standard bottom-up design, but <b>it guarantees that the two ranges being merged will always have the same size to within one item, which ends up being about 10% faster</b>.

 ==========================